MacMahon Squares: The game

 In 1964, a supercomputer was used to produce 12,261 solutions to the basic version of the MacMahon Squares puzzle, with a runtime of about 40 hours.

+Theory

 The MacMahon Squares game is an example of an edge-matching puzzle.
-The family of such problems is NP-Complete.
+The family of such problems is NP-complete.
+The first part of New Mathematical Diversions describes these games in general, starting with linear forms (dominoes), then progressing in detail with similar games using tiles shaped as equilateral triangles, squares, right isoceles triangles, cubes, and hexagons.